 While curated with a focus on Dutch films, the EYE’s 37,000-title collection also includes Oscar winners and independent films from around the world.
 Along with movie screenings, the museum features interactive displays and film posters, as well as cinema-themed souvenirs in a museum shop.
 An eye-popping bar and restaurant serves up stunning views alongside snacks and drinks.

 #5: Get High at A’DAM Toren

-You need not indulge in any of Amsterdam’s legal drugs to get high at A’DAM Toren, the newest incarnation of the old Shell tower.
-Open since 2016, the landmark building on the IJ’s northern waterfront is now home to restaurants, clubs, offices, a luxury hotel, and A’DAM Lookout, offering the best views in town from Europe’s tallest swing.
+You need not indulge in any of Amsterdam’s legal drugs to get high at A’DAM Lookout, the newest incarnation of the old Shell tower.
+Open since 2016, the landmark building on the IJ’s northern waterfront is now home to restaurants, clubs, offices, a luxury hotel, and Europe’s tallest swing.

 A psychedelic light show unfolds as you zoom to the top of the 22-story tower.
 When the elevator doors open, step onto an observation deck with unrivaled views of Amsterdam’s historic canal belt and the polders beyond.
 For an extra €5 over your admission, satisfy your inner adrenaline junkie on a giant swing at Over the Edge.
 A digital memory of your visit runs a little more, but hey, it’s a chance to bring home a souvenir of balancing above all of Amsterdam without killing yourself.